Skip to content

 Turning Your Book into an Ebook

 After publishing the print version of your book, it’s time to convert it to an ebook.
 There are many ways to do this for free.
 Kindle Create and Sigil are a couple of options, and Calibre helps you convert ebooks to multiple formats.
 It’s also possible to create one manually with a word processor like Word, and there are many YouTube tutorials on how to do that.
 You could also hire a freelancer to do it for you inexpensively.
+Some ebook aggregators like Draft2Digital now accept .docx files directly, so you don’t have to do a lot of special formatting.
+Draft2Digital will also give you the option of entering information for different sections of your book (like the back matter or table of contents) and then they will automatically format and insert it in the appropriate sections of your ebook.

 Making Your Ebook Free on Amazon & Other Platforms